alin23/alinpanaitiu.com/content/blog/journey-to-ddc-on-m1-macs.md

 QuickShade simulates a lower brightness by darkening the image using a fullscreen click-through black window that changes its opacity based on the brightness slider.
 The **LED backlight** of the monitor and the brightness value in its **OSD** stay the same.

 This is by no means a bad critique of QuickShade.
 It is a simple utility that does its job very well.
-Some people don't even notice the difference between an overlay and real brightness adjustments that much.
+Some people don't even notice the difference between an overlay and real brightness adjustments that much so QuickShade might be a better choice for them.

 *LED monitor basic structure*
 ![led panel structure](/images/led-panel-structure/led-panel-structure.webp)